 24-60 Months INTEREST BEARING CREDIT

-The most cost effective form of finance for your practice.
-Our Interest Bearing Credit products have APR’s that are lower than most major credit cards and offers an excellent option to the patient.
+The most cost-effective form of finance for your practice.
+Our Interest Bearing Credit products have APR’s that are lower than most major credit cards and offers an excellent option for the patient.
 Available on balances of £1000 – £50,000, from 2 years to 5 years, flexible enough to suit everyone’s budget (or all treatments).